She’s passionate about what she does, and has been featured in some major media. Meet Kathleen Elie of Conscious & Chic

 What are your pet peeves about the fashion world?

 - The notion of exclusivity promoted by slogans like: “You can’t sit with us!”

 - Preying on people’s insecurities in relation to weight, body type, skin colour and social status.

 What’s the best piece of fashion advice you’ve ever had?

 “When in doubt overdress!”
 I learned it from my mom through observation as well as “It’s ok if you’re the best dressed person there.”
-She also thought me to invest in quality, care for my pieces and make them last a very long time.
-Case and point, I own multiple of her vintage pieces, many of which she acquired before I was born.
+She also taught me to invest in quality, care for my pieces and make them last a very long time.
+Case and point?
+I own multiple vintage pieces that were hers, many of which she acquired before I was born.